TheMarlboroMan/dfw-jumpstart/README.md

 			=> If monitored, unmonitor it.
 "Free" will be called next.
 			=> Remove the callback listener: else it may execute out of your scope or worse, crash.
 			=> Unlink the channel.
 	- ...
-I don't have a callback
+I don't have a callback and I want to do something.
 		=> Bad choice.
 Why do you have a lda::audio_channel member?
+You can use fire-and-forget techniques.

 ###Implement text input.